 And ask the grads you know about the impact the word “Oxford” has on their resumes.

 In 2023, the Bonnies in Britain will live at Trinity College from June 30 through August 11.
 Trinity is right in the center of the city, close to libraries, laboratories, lecture halls, shops, dozens of great restaurants and pubs – all the fun and excitement the ancient yet dynamic city has to offer.

 Courses in 2023 will include required courses from the St. Bonaventure curriculum.
 For example, one of the most popular classes at Oxford is the science course, taught by an internationally famous infectious disease expert who was one of the lead scientists on the development of the Oxford COVID-19 vaccine.
 It, like all the classes at Oxford, is academically rigorous, which is a subtle way of saying they’re tough.
 You’ll have to work and work hard – but the professors are all great teachers, and students almost always love their classes.

 Students usually take two classes, taught by a mix of St. Bonaventure and Oxford professors.
 Grades and credits are recorded just like any other classes.

 A typical schedule includes four days each week in classes and “learning communities,” with most three-day weekends reserved for exploring and enjoying English life.

 The program includes trips to London, Stonehenge, the beautiful and ancient city of Bath, and even the studio where Harry Potter was filmed.
 (It’s spectacular!)

-The schedule includes a four-day free weekend for optional travel to other places, perhaps Paris, perhaps Dublin, perhaps Prague or wherever you choose to wander.
+The schedule includes a four-day Away Weekend so you can take the leap to other places – perhaps Paris, perhaps Dublin, perhaps Prague or wherever you choose to wander.

 It's all part of the wonder and excitement of the Oxford experience.
 Visit our Oxford Life page for detailed information about living and learning at Oxford, from accommodations and dining to walkabouts, travel and pub life.